-Figure 15.1: The Internationalization Format String Checker type qualifier hierarchy.
+Figure 16.1: The Internationalization Format String Checker type qualifier hierarchy.
 The type qualifiers are applicable to CharSequence and its subtypes.
-The figure does not show the subtyping rules among different @I18nFormat(...) qualifiers; see Section 15.2.
+The figure does not show the subtyping rules among different @I18nFormat(...) qualifiers; see Section 16.2.
 All @I18nFormatFor annotations are unrelated by subtyping, unless they are identical.
 The qualifiers in gray are used internally by the checker and should never be written by a programmer.

 first argument should be of GENERAL conversion category, the second argument should be of NUMBER conversion category, and so on.
-Conversion categories such as GENERAL are described in Section 15.2.
+Conversion categories such as GENERAL are described in Section 16.2.

 @Il8nFormatFor indicates that the qualified type is a valid il8n format string for use with some array of values.
 For example, @Il8nFormatFor("#2") indicates that the string can be used to format the contents of the second parameter array.
-The argument is a Java expression whose syntax is explained in Section 31.8.
+The argument is a Java expression whose syntax is explained in Section 32.8.
 An example of its use is:

-''' static void method(@I18nFormatFor("#2") String format, Object... args) { // the body may use the parameters like this: MessageFormat.format(format, args); } method("{0, number} {1}", 3.1415, "A string"); // OK // one The string "hells" second by formated area Numbers '''
+''' static void method(@I18nFormatFor("#2") String format, Object... args) { // the body may use the parameters like this: MessageFormat.format(format, args); } method("{0, number} {1}", 3.1415, "A string"); // OK // error: The string "hello" cannot be formatted as a Number. '''

+'''

-''' // error: The string "hello" cannot be formatted as a Number. method("{0, number} {1}", "hello", "goodbye"); '''
+method("{0, number} {1}", "hello", "goodbye");

+'''